Tuesday, December 27, 2011

 The final step was adding spangles at the corners.
 I think it is very interesting how a few little spangles can really finish a project.
 The top photo below is a plain corner, the bottom has spangles.
 I makes a difference.

 Framing is a bit of an issue.
 I didn't use glass on the mermaid, but with the parchment and purl mane, I really felt this one needed glass.
 I found a memory box type of frame, with a front that opens, but the 5x7 frame was deep and dark inside so it didn't seem like the best thing.
 So I picked up an 8x10.
 I'm not sure about the amount of space around the embroidery, so this may change.
 There is some glare, but you get the idea.
+Here is the close up, no glass in the way.
+I'm pleased with my final product, even if the lion is neither scary or fierce looking.

 Saturday, February 19, 2011